 Our clients receive both group and individual therapy across a broad spectrum of services.
 Our level of care at our addiction treatment center for women ensures that you receive the best treatment to help you overcome your addiction to drugs or alcohol.

 What Factors Lead to Addiction?

 There is a wide range of factors that can lead to addiction.
 For women, it can be stress, trauma, genetics, or your environment.
 While these are also common triggers or causes for men, women’s experiences can differ greatly, leading to a need to approach treatment from a different perspective.
 Women face different forms of trauma that can provoke a substance use disorder.
 For example, these can include:

 - Verbal, physical, or sexual abuse

 - Family problems such as divorce or the loss of a child

 - Physical pain that never goes away

 In the company of gender peers, some women find it easier to work through these issues and explore the traumas that contributed to their drug or alcohol abuse or grew out of their addiction.
-Similarly, in our dual diagnosis program, women can get the treatment they need for co-occurring mental health issues like
+Similarly, in our dual diagnosis treatment centers, women can get the treatment they need for co-occurring mental health issues like

 - Bipolar disorder